 What is Ethanol?

-Ethanol is a simple alcohol with the molecular formula of C2H5OH.
-It is a clear, colorless liquid with a characteristic odor.
-Furthermore, ethanol is a flammable liquid.
-Melting point of ethanol is -114.1 oC, and the boiling point is 78.5 oC.
-Ethanol is polar due to the electronegativity difference between the oxygen and hydrogen in the –OH group.
+Ethanol is simple alcohol with the molecular formula of C2H5OH.
+It is a clear, colourless liquid with a characteristic odour.
+Furthermore, it exists a flammable liquid at standard temperature and pressure.
+The melting point of this alcohol is -114.1 oC, and the boiling point is 78.5 oC.
+Apart from that, ethanol is polar due to the electronegativity difference between the oxygen and hydrogen in the –OH group.
 Also due to –OH group, it has the ability to form hydrogen bonds.

-Ethanol is used as a beverage.
-According to the ethanol percentage, there are different types of beverages such as wine, beer, whiskey, brandy, arrack, etc. Ethanol can be easily obtained by the sugar fermentation process using zymase enzyme.
+Ethanol is useful as a beverage.
+According to the ethanol percentage, there are different types of beverages such as wine, beer, whiskey, brandy, arrack, etc. Moreover, we can easily obtain this alcohol via the sugar fermentation process using zymase enzyme.
 This enzyme naturally presents in yeast, so in the anaerobic respiration, yeast can produce ethanol.
-Ethanol is toxic to the body and it is converted to acetaldehyde in the liver, which is also toxic.
-Other than a beverage ethanol can be used as an antiseptic to clean surfaces from micro organisms.
-And it is mainly used as a fuel and a fuel additive in vehicles.
+Ethanol is toxic to the body, and it converts into acetaldehyde in the liver, which is also toxic.
+Other than a beverage it is useful as an antiseptic to clean surfaces from microorganisms.
+Mainly, we can use it as a fuel and a fuel additive in vehicles.
 Ethanol is miscible with water, and also it serves as a good solvent.